atmoos/cv/README.md

 ## Projects and Roles

 Mostly, I've worked on project revolving around the *.Net stack* and *git* repos.
-However, I am very comfortable switching stack, for instance to *python*.
+However, I am very comfortable switching technologies and/or stack, for instance to *python*.
 Also, I enjoy working for a broad variety of target environments and architectures, be those

 - Plugin development as dynamically loadable libraries, for
   - *WPF* desktop engineering apps
   - medical instruments running customised Linux versions
+  - including the use of [ONNX](https://onnx.ai/) ML models.
 - Containerised event based architectures
   - *RabbitMQ* & *Docker*
 - Distributed systems in the (*Azure*) cloud